NBISweden/encam/README.md

 ```

 This starts a flask server serving a static version of the webpage using nginx
-on http://localhost:8080 with the built frontend.
+on http://localhost:8080 using the development server (proxied via nginx).

-The development server is started at http://localhost:1234 which proxies to the
-flask process via the nginx server.

 ## Building and deploying